rory81/growing_funds/README.md

 - able to email the site owner in case of misuse or fraud or any other questions (note that the current email address used for the footer item is a fake and only for educational purposes.
 All project related email functionalities are real)
 - able to update personal/delivery information in the profile page

-These items are also beneficial for the admin, even though the admin isn't mentioned as a separate group,  If these elements go smoothly the less work it is for the admin to support the app.
+These items are also beneficial for the admin, even though the admin isn't mentioned as a separate group.
+If these elements go smoothly, the less work it is for the admin to support the app.
 Three user stories were not finished:
 1) See how many people actually have donated.
 This wasn't done, because the site has the number of views to determine popularity of a project and percentage raised (and a progress bar) to see how far the host is from reaching the goal.
-2) Adding Favourites, so that the user can decide on a later date if they want to pledge and if so can easily find them.
+2) Adding Favourites.
+This way the user can easily find the project if they decide on a later date that they want to pledge.
 This issue will be added to the backlog.
 3) The host can see which reward and corresponding amount is most popular by the users like a dashboard for the host.
 This issue will be added to the backlog.

 Below the several (future) functionalities are mentioned, per user group.